vimayan/spacex-clone/README.md

 Hello!

-I have use lazy loading and HOC technique in this app
+I have used code spliting technique in this app to reduce size of initial page (though its size is 340kb!) and for fast landing page response by lazy loading and HOC component.